When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 6. DDFGG Electric Mountain Bike

-The DDFGG electric mountain bike is available from Amazon and is a decent enough budget option – it’s a bit cheaper than some of the other bikes here and if you’re after a basic, no-frills electric bike with basic components then it’s not a bad choice.
+The DDFGG electric mountain bike is available from Amazon and is a decent enough budget option – it’s a bit cheaper than some other bikes here.
+If you’re after a basic, no-frills electric bike with basic components, then it’s not a bad choice.

-It has a triple front chainring with a 7-speed freewheel giving a total of 21 gears.
-There’s also coil-sprung front suspension, mechanical disc brakes a kickstand and a headlight – there’s also a provision to fit a pannier rack and mudguards if required.
+It has a triple front chainring with a 7-speed freewheel, giving 21 gears.
+There’s also coil-sprung front suspension, mechanical disc brakes, a kickstand and a headlight – there’s also a provision to fit a pannier rack and mudguards if required.

-The DDFGG e-MTB uses a 250w, rear hub motor and 36v 8Ah battery which should give the rider a realistic range of around 20-25 miles out of a charge.
+The DDFGG e-MTB uses a 250w rear hub motor and 36v 8Ah battery, giving the rider a realistic range of around 20-25 miles out of a charge.

-For an electric bike at the cheaper end of the scale, it’s not bad at all and is worth thinking about if you’re on a tight budget.
-This e-bike will be fine for canal towpaths, light woodland trails or general day-to-day commuting.
+For an electric bike at the cheaper end of the scale, it’s not bad and is worth considering if you’re on a tight budget.
+This e-bike will be fine for canal towpaths, light woodland trails, or general daily commuting.

 7. Ancheer electric MTB 27.5″

-There’s nothing particularly special about these e-bikes, they just provide a cheap and cheerful entry to the world of electric bike riding.
+There’s nothing particularly special about these e-bikes; they provide a cheap and cheerful entry to the world of electric bike riding.
 The Ancheer 27.5″ electric mountain bike has 21-speed gearing, a 250w motor and a 36v 10Ah battery.

-It’s a bit cheaper than some of the other bikes here and all the components are very basic – I’ve tested a few Ancheer e-bikes over the last few years and they’re always okay.
-If you’re after affordable transport to get from A to B you won’t get much better value than this.
+It’s a bit cheaper than some other bikes here, and all the components are very basic – I’ve tested a few Ancheer e-bikes over the last few years, and they’re always okay.
+If you’re after affordable transport from A to B, you won’t get much better value than this.

 8. Ado A26 Electric Mountain Bike